 For starters, here is what you need to know:

-The GRE is scored on a 130-170 scale in each section.
-This relatively small range of scores means that small improvements in performance can increase your score quite a bit.
-It also means that small improvements in your score … Read full post
+The GRE is scored on a 130–170 scale in each section.
+This relatively small range of possible scores means that small improvements in performance can increase your score quite a bit.
+It also means that small improvements … Read full post